-The Weiler Dane sheds twice a year from spring to fall, and from fall to spring, so they need a thorough brushing each week.
+The Rottweiler Great Dane mix sheds twice a year, from spring to fall, and from fall to spring, so they need a thorough brushing each week.
 Sometimes the Weiler Dane will need several brushings a day during the heaviest parts of the shedding season.

 So I hope I have convinced you to get this beautiful Rottweiler Great Dane Mix!